Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 ```

-To make the diagram smaller, more manageable parts, ensuring it remains comprehensible and easy to follow on smaller screens, we devided the process into different main processes:
+To make the diagram smaller, more manageable parts, ensuring it remains comprehensible and easy to follow on smaller screens, we divided the process into different main processes:

 - **Part 1:** Initiating Data Exchange and Basic Data Handling